amaranth-lang/rfcs/text/0041-fixed-point.md

 - What should we do if a `float` is passed as `other` to an arithmetic operation?
   - We could use `float.as_integer_ratio()` to derive a perfect fixed point representation.
-    However, since a Python `float` is double precision, this means it's easy to make a >50 bit number by accident by doing something like `value * (1 / 3)`, and even if the result is rounded or truncated afterwards, the lower bits can affect rounding and thus won't be optimized out in synthesis.
+    However, since a Python `float` is double precision, this means it's easy to make a >50 bit number by accident by doing something like `value * (1 / 3)`, and even if the result is truncated afterwards, the lower bits can affect rounding and thus won't be optimized out in synthesis.
   - We could use the same width for `other` as for `self`, adjusted to the appropriate exponent for the value.
   - We could outright reject it, requiring the user to explicitly specify precision like e.g. `value * Q(15).const(1 / 3)`.
   - vk2seb@: I would lean toward outright rejecting this, with an explicit cast necessary (now reflected above).